 Lastly, we are discovering that many young Steppe eagles and other raptors leave their nests, migrating thousands of miles into the Middle East, northern Africa, and the Indian subcontinent, but fail to return the following spring.
 Along the way they may be shot, poisoned, or trapped.
 More collaborative research is needed across this huge migration range in order to understand the true scope of this problem and find solutions.

-The Altai Project has been collaborating with Russian Raptor Research and Conservation Network (RRRCN), supporting their raptor conservation efforts since 2011.
+The Altai Project has been collaborating with regional ornithologists and supporting their raptor conservation efforts since 2011.
 Together, we implement technical solutions, propose policy and regulatory actions, and increase awareness and engagement in the public and private sectors to protect populations and habitats.

 Recent success stories illustrate the impact of our longstanding collaborative efforts.
 In early 2020 the governor of Altai Krai signed legislation prohibiting logging in endangered species reproductive zones, marking an important step in reversing the decline of rare avian species populations and destruction of their nests that have occurred as a result of relentless logging.
 And in April 2020, the federal government denied a request by Altai Republic timber interests to log in Siberian pine nut harvest zones.
 The Siberian pine is held sacred and is a critical subsistence food source for Indigenous peoples in Russia.